number-reference/english-number/README.md

 Or, if you're working with ratios and want to avoid repeating decimals:

 ```
-EnglishNumber.describeRatio(10, 3); // "Ten Thirds"
+EnglishNumber.ratio(10, 3); // "Ten Thirds"
 ```

 ## Limitations

-Support is limited to numbers not greater in magnitude than one sextillion (+/- 10^21) and with resolutoin limited to the sextillionth (10^-21).
+Support is limited to numbers not greater in magnitude than one vigintillion (+/- 10^63) and with resolutoin limited to the vigintillionth (10^-63).

 # Motivation & Related Work

 [Number Reference](www.number-reference.com) is an online encyclopedia of calculations that relies heavily on this and related packages.

+This is an iteration over [an inferior package](https://github.com/number-reference/number-to-english).